fallenull/dwm/README.md

     make clean install

-Then u need to download ur wallpaper and save it as `~/.wallp.png`
+Then you need to download your wallpaper and save it as `~/.wallp.png`

 Running dwm